sf105/sttp-book/_chapters/testing-boundaries.md

 Here we focus and a certain kind of `Source`, namely the `CsvSource`.
 With the `CsvSource`, each test case is given as a comma separated list of input values.
 We give this list in a string.
-To execute multiple test with the same test method, the `CsvSource` expects list of strings, where each string represents the values for a test case.
+To execute multiple test with the same test method, the `CsvSource` expects list of strings, where each string represents the values for one test case.
 The `CsvSource` is an annotation itself, so in an implementation it would like like the following: `@CsvSource({"value11, value12", "value21, value22", "value31, value32", ...})`

 {% include example-begin.html %}